HuyaneMatsu/hata/docs/ref/discord/Client.md

 - `allowed_mentions`, default : `_spaceholder`.
 [For details](#_parse_allowed_mentionsallowed_mentions-staticmethod).
 - `tts`, default : `False`.
 Is the message `tts`, text-to-speech.
 - `nonce`, default : `None`. `nonce` is used for validating a message was sent (?).

-> `allowed_mentions` data is not applied to edited messages and editing does
-> not uses it either.

 ### `message_delete(self,message,reason=None)`